pisani/opentelemetry-trace-soap/readme.md

 The IRIS instance hosts three simple SOAP Services:

 * GetIRISVersion():
-Return the $ZV value of the IRIS instance
+    - Return the $ZV value of the IRIS instance
-Other than the default functionality, no additonal observations are made
+    - Other than the default functionality, no additonal observations are made
 * Divide(a, b):
-This method takes two integers and returns the value of their division.
-It arbitrarily starts a child span, and within that a second nested span before completion, Using $$$OTELPushChildSpan(..) macros available, the method identifies a span of code, wrapped around another span of code.
+    - This method takes two integers and returns the value of their division.
+It arbitrarily starts a child span, and within that a second nested span before completion,
+    - Demonstrates using $$$OTELPushChildSpan(..) macro, in a method with multiple nested span levels.
 These spans are visible as nested spand in the Jaeger UI
-Using $$$OTELLog(..) arbitrary data is logged with the current span
+    - Uses $$$OTELLog(..) with arbitrary logs to add detail to the current span
 * RunQuery()
-This method runs a query and tracks a span of time for Preparing the query and a subsequent (later) time period for Executing the query
+    - This method runs a query to count classes
+    - Demos starting an independant span tracking query prepration, and execution
-Using $$$OTELPushChildSpan(..) macros available, the method identifies 2 independant, subsquent spans of code wrapped around Preperation and Execution of the query
+    - Using $$$OTELPushChildSpan(..) macros available, the method identifies these operations a independant, non-nested logic blocks
-These spans are visible as siblings in the Jaeger UI Using $$$OTELLog(..) arbitrary data is logged with the current span
+    - These spans are visible as siblings in the Jaeger UI
+    - Using $$$OTELLog(..) arbitrary logs to add further detail

 The Web service functionality is trivial and largely irrelevant, but serves to show telemetry tracing in action.